-The Governor recommends \$1.5 million, including \$1.1 million from the State General Fund, for FY 2018 expenditures.
+The Governor recommends \$1.5 million, including \$1.1 million from the State General Fund, in FY 2018 expenditures.
 The recommendation is a decrease of \$13,005, or 0.9 percent, all from the Employment Discrimination Fund, below the agency's FY 2018 revised estimate due to the Governor's recommendation not to fund the agency's supplemental request to equalize salaries for classified employees who did not receive a pay increase under the 2017 legislative pay plan in FY 2018.

-SENATE COMMITTEE RECOMMENDATION.
-The Senate Committee concurs with the Governor's recommendation.
+HOUSE COMMITTEE RECOMMENDATION.
+The House Committee concurs with the Governor's recommendation with the following adjustment: